UWOceanTech/Student-Seaglider-Center/README.md

 - Time Series Test Mission (2025)
 - Time Series Mission (2025)

+Naming Conventions:
+- Missions named "shilshole_shakedown" are training deployments and do not aim to answer a scientific question.
 Folder Structure:
 - clean_data: netcdf & csv files with variables renamed for clarity and the time adjusted and the code used to clean and produce these files
 - misc_files: the rest of the files sorted by file type